Italy legal and accounting and tax considerations in 2023

-- The standard corporate tax rate in Italy is 27.5% (regional corporate tax inclusive).
-Companies suspected of tax evasion by the Italian authorities or having recorded tax losses for three subsequent years will suffer a corporate tax rate of 38%;
+- The standard corporate tax rate in Italy is 24% plus the regional tax on productive activities, which is usually 3.9%.
+For banks and other financial institutions, the corporate tax rate is 27.5%.
+Companies suspected of tax evasion by the Italian authorities or having recorded tax losses for three subsequent years will suffer a higher corporate tax rate of 38%;

 - All Italian companies must file their corporate tax returns by the 9th month following the completion of the accounting year.
 Late payment results in a penalty of up to 30% of the amount due;